russgray/basildoncoder_blog/content/tools/Windows-Debugging-Armoury.md

 - [SOSEX 4][2]
 - [Psscor4 Managed-Code Debugging Extension for WinDbg][3]

 Alternatively, you can download [my zip file][4] of these tools.
-They don't require installation, just copy it where you need it.
-Of course, if you don't trust me, get them from source.
+No installation needed, just copy it where you need it.
+Of course, if you don't trust me, get everything from source.
 And get permission from your friendly sysadmin before putting this stuff on a production box.

 # Set-up Symbols
-Create directories on a disk with a couple gig free space:
+Create directories on a disk with a couple of gigabytes free space:

 	mkdir C:\Symbols
 	mkdir C:\SymbolCache